Sing a New Psalm:

 a pro-life prayer from thousands of years ago

-For this lesson, Turning to God’s Word co-founder Tami Palladino has drawn an infant in the womb, reflecting the Psalmist’s understanding of God’s omniscience described in Psalm 139:13: “For thou didst form my inward parts, thou didst knit me together in my mother’s womb.”
+For this lesson, Turning to God’s Word co-founder Tami Palladino has drawn an infant in the womb, reflecting David’s understanding of God’s omniscience described in Psalm 139:13: “For thou didst form my inward parts, thou didst knit me together in my mother’s womb.”
 God is in charge of every detail of our existence, and he rules over all life and death.
-Even though men and women are unable to remember anything about our time in our mother’s womb, the Psalmist is confident that our existence was willed by God—and that God continues to protect us all of our lives.
-Consider whether you share the Psalmist’s confidence in God’s loving care and protection.
-Click on Tami’s illustration (right) to enlarge it.
-Her original is on page 111 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Even though men and women are unable to remember anything about our time in our mother’s womb, David is confident that our existence was willed by God—and that God continues to protect us all of our lives.
+Consider whether you share David’s confidence in God’s loving care and protection.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 111 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 read the Catechism—how idolatry threatens our relationship with God

-Paragraphs 2113 and 2114 in the Catechism of the Catholic Church address the inherent dangers associated with worshiping anyone or anything other than God.
+Paragraph 2113 and paragraph 2114 in the Catechism of the Catholic Church address the inherent dangers associated with worshiping anyone or anything other than God.

 2113 Idolatry not only refers to false pagan worship.
 It remains a constant temptation to faith.
 Idolatry consists in divinizing what is not God.
 Man commits idolatry whenever he honors and reveres a creature in place of God, whether this be gods or demons (for example, satanism), power, pleasure, race, ancestors, the state, money, etc. Jesus says, “You cannot serve God and mammon.”
 Many martyrs died for not adoring “the Beast,” refusing even to simulate such worship.
 Idolatry rejects the unique Lordship of God; it is therefore incompatible with communion with God.